The $z=7.08$ quasar ULAS J1120+0641 May Never Reach a "Normal" Black Hole to Stellar Mass Ratio: Analysis and Results

-For an additional check on the best-fit redshifts and resulting galaxy properties from \texttt{Prospector}, we fit these 35 galaxies with \texttt{Bagpipes}.
+We also fit the 294 candidates with \texttt{Bagpipes}.
 We ran \texttt{Bagpipes} with a delayed-tau star formation history and \cite{Kroupa2001} initial mass function, as with \texttt{Prospector}.
 The \cite{Kriek2013} dust law is not supported in \texttt{Bagpipes}, so we use the \cite{Salim2018} law, which is parameterized similarly.
 We allow the maximum age of the stellar population to vary from zero to the age of the Universe at the fit redshift.
 The total mass of stars formed was allowed to vary from 10$^6$ to 10$^{12}$ M$_{\odot}$, and the metallicity from 0.1\% to 100\% solar.
 Modifying the functional form of the star formation history did not significantly affect the resulting stellar mass (5-10\% difference) or quality of the fit.
 For most sources, modifying the dust extinction law to a CF00 or Calzetti law changed the resulting stellar mass by $\lesssim20\%$, though in a few cases the mass changed by up to $\sim80\%$.
 As with \texttt{Prospector}, we ran \texttt{Bagpipes} three times with three different redshift ranges: $z=[0.1-13.0]$ (v1), $z=[5.0-9.0]$ (v2), and finally $z=[7.0 - 7.5]$ (v3).
 The v3 range is larger for \texttt{Bagpipes} than for \texttt{Prospector}, because \texttt{Bagpipes} imposes a hard limit at the edges of the range, while \texttt{Prospector} can fit galaxies to a redshift outside the prior range.

-22 of the 35 \texttt{Prospector} candidates are fit to a v3 $\chi^2$ lower than or comparable to v2 and v1 with \texttt{Bagpipes}.
-Of the remaining 13, most are better fit to $z\sim5.1$, with the F405N filter on H$\alpha$.
-Many of these galaxies are brighter in F200W than F150W, corresponding to the wavelength of the Balmer break at $z\sim5$.
+\texttt{Bagpipes} fits 24 galaxies to a v3 $\chi^2$ lower than or comparable to v2 and v1; 22 of these candidates overlap with the \texttt{Prospector} sample.
+Of the 15 galaxies fit to $z\sim7.1$ in \texttt{Prospector} but not \texttt{Bagpipes}, nine are only mildly elevated in F405N relative to F360M and F410M, and \texttt{Bagpipes} fits them to $z\sim6.6$ based on the position of their Lyman break.
+Three more are fit to $z\sim5.1$, with F405N and/or F410M on H$\alpha$, and the remaining three are fit to $z<2$.
 These galaxies also tend to have larger $\chi^2$ values in the \texttt{Prospector} fits, and tend to lie at the bright end of the \texttt{Prospector} sample.
-For that reason, we remove these 13 galaxies from the sample and continue with our final sample of 22 galaxies.
-Their properties are summarized in Table \ref{tab:sample}.